Updated May 2026 with current Indian retail prices.

 Is it worth waiting for prices to drop more?

-The Dell SE2425HG at ₹9,399 is already at its lowest recorded price as of April 2026.
+The Dell SE2425HG sits at ₹9,649 as of 2026, near the bottom of its tracked range.
 A meaningful further drop (to ₹7,999 or below) would require the next generation of Fast IPS panels to push this tier down, which typically takes 12 to 18 months.
 If you need a monitor now, buy now.
 If you can wait 6 months, check Amazon Great Indian Festival (October 2026) and Flipkart Big Billion Days, which historically drop gaming monitors 8 to 15% in this segment.

-Under ₹6,000: Zebronics ZEB-A24FHD at ₹5,699 is the only verified option.
+Tightest budget (around ₹6,300): Zebronics ZEB-A24FHD at ₹6,299 is the cheapest verified option.
 VA panel, 100Hz, built-in speakers.
 Fine for integrated graphics builds and casual use.
 Accept the 14ms GtG limitation and do not use it for competitive shooters.

-₹9,000 to ₹10,000: Dell SE2425HG at ₹9,399.
+₹9,000 to ₹10,000: Dell SE2425HG at ₹9,649.
 This is the obvious pick if you want the best overall package in the sub-₹10,000 segment.
 Dual HDMI 2.1, 200Hz Fast IPS, Dell’s pan-India warranty.
-If you own a console alongside your PC or if you live outside a metro city where AOC and MSI service centres do not exist, this is the correct monitor to buy.
+If you own a console alongside your PC or if you live outside a metro city where smaller brands have no service presence, this is the correct monitor to buy.

 Decision time